-Ireland through to Eurovision final
+First 10 Eurovision finalists chosen

 - Lithuania

-Israel's Netta was among those competing in the first semi-final with her track Toy, which has a powerful message of female empowerment - and a quirky and memorable chicken dance.
+Israel's Netta is among the favourites for the main prize after competing in the first semi-final with her track Toy, which has a powerful message of female empowerment - and a quirky chicken dance.

-Cyprus, another country widely-tipped as a favourite to win the grand final, were represented by pop star Eleni Foureira, who brought the tropical and catchy beats of her track Fuego.
+Cyprus, another country widely-tipped to win the grand final, was represented by pop star Eleni Foureira, who brought the tropical and catchy beats of her track Fuego.

 Born in Albania, Eleni first established herself as one third of Greek group Mystique in 2007.